 If you are hiking in sunny conditions, you should definitely bring along a pair of sun glasses.
 A good pair will help protect your eyes from the sun.
 When you are choosing a pair of sunglasses for the outdoors, look for the glasses to fit you comfortably.
 Another thing to look for in sunglasses is that it is made out of materials which are easy to clean.
 You don't want to be in the outdoors with sunglasses that have fogged up or have become dirty, and require special materials to be cleaned.

 If you are hiking in an area which is known to have unpredictable weather conditions like for example the Bay Area, California, a common practice is to wear hiking clothes that can be added or subtracted to your hiking wardrobe during the hike.
 Hoodies are perfect for that as they can easily be wrapped around your waste and not take up too much extra space if it gets warm, and they can also easily be put back on in case it gets cold or windy.

 In extreme conditions of cold or heat, you definitely want to bring along an appropriate hat.
 Cold conditions call for a warm hat that preferably covers your ears as well.
 In case of sunny weather it is a good idea to bring a hat that does not wobble as you walk, and gives you ample protection from the sun for your face, head, neck and shoulders.
 Take a look at our page about hiking hats for more information on the appropriate head gear to wear while in the outdoors.

 Hiking Hats For Sun Protection

 If you are hiking in warm and sunny weather it is a good idea to wear sun screen and wear a hat to protect you from the sun.
-You especially need a hat if you are hiking in terrain that does not have many trees which could have given you natural protection from sunlight.
+You especially need a hat if you are hiking in terrain that does not have many trees or plants which could have given you natural protection from sunlight.
 Hats with round visors tend to be good because they protect the back of your neck and shoulders as well as your face.